altaired/katacoda-scenarios/scheduled-kubeless/step4.md

 `kubectl create deployment http-endpoint --image=katacoda/docker-http-server`{{execute}}

+The command creates a deployment called `http-endpoint` using the image `katacoda/docker-http-server`.

-We can verify that everything went well by listing the pods in the cluster; use `kubectl get pods`{{execute}} to do this.
+The deployment should create one _pod_ in our cluster, we can see this pod by listing all pods, use `kubectl get pods`{{execute}} to do this.

 You should see that there is one pod running with the prefix `http-endpoint`.